About the campaign | The method

 What is a Tree Hub?

-The Tree Planner is a digital platform on which everyone participating in the project will be connected.
-Tree hubs, harvest supervisors, planting locations, volunteers: they all get a profile in this online system.
-In the Tree Planner, you can sign up for a distribution day, harvest or planting days.
+The Tree Planner is a digital platform that connects everyone interested in participating in More Trees Now.
+Tree hubs, harvest supervisors, planting locations, and volunteers can all have profiles in this online system.
+In the Tree Planner, you can organise and register for giveaway days and harvest or planting days.

 Tree Hubs